cnvrg/unittest-framework/README.md

 # unittest-framework

-This repo demonstrate an exaple of the project development with unittest frame work
+This repo holds a demonstration example of a development using a unittest frame work

 The recommended directory structure is to separate the test code from development and release code under two different directories
     connectorProject                # development directory